 As you can see, when a formal standard for appraising value is used, then there is a requirement to DEFINE what MARKET is being measured AND to define the value (ACV or FMV).
-The lack of a defined market why the reliance on simply saying they used the ACV and FMV is lacking, and in my opinion VERY misleading.
+The lack of a defined market is why the reliance on simply saying they used the ACV and FMV is lacking, and, in my opinion, VERY misleading.

 They ignore you or simply tell you “that’s how it is ma’am/ sir,” and hope you give up.